Edward Alexander Bott: Biography

 He was one of the founders of organized psychology within Canada.
 In 1938, prior to the onset of the Second World War a group of psychologists came together to agree how they could assist in the process of personnel selection for the military.
-This group included Roy B. Liddy, Ned Bott, John MacEachran, George Humphrey, and George Ferguson.
+This group included Roy B. Liddy, Ned Bott, John MacEachran, George Humphrey, and George A. Ferguson.
 From this group was established the Canadian Psychological Association in 1939.
 In 1940, Liddy became its inaugural President and in the following year, Bott became president.